AlonGersh/MyCookbook/README.md

 5. **Recipe Export**: Users can export a recipe to a text file if they would like a hard copy.
 The exported file will include a copyright mark acknowledging the recipe's author.

 ## Requirements
 - Python 3.x

+### Dependencies
-- Tkinter (typically comes pre-installed with Python)
+- `tkinter` (typically comes pre-installed with Python): Core module for creating the GUI
+- `os`: For file and directory operations
+- `json`: For handling JSON data
+- `io.
+BytesIO`: For working with binary data streams (used to handle image data)
+- `Pillow`: Provides the Image and ImageTk modules for working with images
+- `tkinter`: Used for themed widgets in the GUI
-- PIL (Python Imaging Library) for handling images
+- `requests`: Used for making HTTP requests to fetch images from URLs

 ## Tests
-Will be added
+Will be updated

 ## Installation